Ennahda: Early years

 Although traditionally shaped by the thinking of Islamist thinkers Sayyid Qutb and Maududi, the party began to be described as "moderate Islamist" in the 1980s when it advocated democracy and a "Tunisian" form of Islamism recognizing political pluralism and a "dialogue" with the West.
 Its main leader Rached Ghannouchi, has been criticized for calling for jihad against Israel and "openly threatened U.S. interests, supported Iraq against the United States and campaigned against the Arab-Israeli peace process".
 Others described him as "widely considered ... a moderate who believes that Islam and democracy are compatible".

 In the 1989 elections, President Ben Ali banned the party from participating but allowed some members to run as independents.
 These received between 10% and 17% of the vote nationally according to official figures of the regime, and despite what some observers thought was "widespread fraud".
-Allegedly surprised by Ennahda's popularity, two years later Ben Ali banned the movement and jailing 25,000 activists.
-Ennahda activists attacked the ruling party headquarters, killing one person and splashing acid in the faces of several others.
+Allegedly surprised by Ennahda's popularity, two years later Ben Ali banned the movement and jailed 25,000 activists.
 Many Ennahda members went into exile.

 Ennahda's newspaper Al-Fajr was banned in Tunisia and its editor, Hamadi Jebali, was sentenced to sixteen years imprisonment in 1992 for membership in the un-authorized organisation and for "aggression with the intention of changing the nature of the state".
 The Arabic language television station El Zaytouna is believed to be connected with Ennahda.
 The party was strongly repressed in the late 1980s and early 1990s and almost completely absent from Tunisia from 1992 until the post-revolutionary period.
 "Tens of thousands" of Islamists were imprisoned or exiled during this time.